|

 characters halfway through the film.
 With the seemingly unorganized

-producers of the popular television series now in charge of the film,
+producers of the popular television series now in charge of the film

-they made the nearly fatal mistake of treating
+series, they made the nearly fatal mistake of treating

 Star Trek: